European Traveler

 Falaise Aval at Etretat

 Walkways and safety railings make it possible to enter some hollow parts of the rock.
-However, most of the site is not fenced off and it is long fall to a fairly certain death for whoever goes over the edge.
+However, most of the site is not fenced off and it is a long fall to a fairly certain death for whoever goes over the edge.

 La Manneporte at Etretat